 Enrollment at Other Institutions

 Students who have begun their studies at Mount Mercy are expected to complete the remainder of their coursework at the University.
-Exceptions may be granted based on applicable cross-registration agreements, participation in approved study abroad programs, Washington Semester Program at American University*, requirements of a major, or special circumstances affecting student progress in the major.
+Exceptions may be granted based on applicable cross-registration agreements, participation in approved study abroad programs, Washington Semester Program at American University*, University of Iowa College of Law articulation**, requirements of a major, or special circumstances affecting student progress in the major.

 Mount Mercy students should not enroll for academic credit at other collegiate institutions without the permission of the Provost.
 The procedure is as follows: 1) petition acceptance of the course, 2) list the course to be taken and attach a course description to the petition, 3) state how the course is to be applied toward the Mount Mercy degree – core curriculum, major, minor, or elective credit, and 4) provide a rationale for the request.
 Petition forms are available in the Provost's Office or Registrar's Office.
 Failure to seek prior approval may result in a course not being accepted for transfer credit.